Jack Woodley: Ten youths who killed 18-year-old lose appeals

 All 10, now aged between 16 and 19, were sentenced to life with minimum terms of between eight and 17 years.

-Seven of the youths, including the now 17-year-old who stabbed Mr Woodley, could not be identified but reporting restrictions were later lifted on three of them after they turned 18, namely Wheatley, Clayton Owen, both 19, and Sonny Smith, 18.
+The youths could not be identified but reporting restrictions were lifted on three of them in July after they turned 18, namely Grant Wheatley, Clayton Owen, both 19, and Sonny Smith, 18.

+As part of the appeal judgement, restrictions have now been lifted against a further four - Joe Lathan, Leighton Mayo, Blaine Sewell and Calum Maddison, who delivered the fatal knife wound.

-Their lawyers argued a break in the 11-week-long trial had an unfair impact on the youths and, in his summing up, His Honour Judge Rodney Jameson KC "crossed the boundary" from being an impartial and "neutral umpire" into offering an opinion that damaged jurors' views of the defendants.
+Defence lawyers argued a break in the 11-week-long trial had an unfair impact on the youths and, in his summing up, that His Honour Judge Rodney Jameson KC "crossed the boundary" from being an impartial and "neutral umpire" into offering an opinion that damaged jurors' views of the defendants.

 However, the appeal judges said: "Viewing the factual summing up as a whole, and not cherry-picking a word here or a phrase there, we are unable to accept that it was flawed in the ways which the appellants suggest.